menvuthy/portfolio/docs/Content/Documentation/google-earth-engine/2-calculate-monthly-temperature-from-ECMWF.rst

 Objective
 ---------------

-* Vizualize digital elevation model (DEM) of SRTM90 version 4 from Google Earth Engine.
+* Vizualize temperature image of a given period in Cambodia.
-* Download DEM within region of interest (Cambodia).
+* Calculate monthly mean temperature of Cambodia.

 Dataset
 ---------------